remla23-team09/lib/README.md

 # lib
+Containing a version-aware library.

+## Installation
+To install the lib:
-It is a version-aware library, run 'pip install remla23team09librelease==1.0.0' to install the lib.
+- Run 'pip install remla23team09librelease==1.0.0'

+## Usage
-You can use "VersionUtil.get_version()" to check the version.
+To check the version:
+- Use `VersionUtil.get_version()`